Jaimemorillo/ShouldIwatchThisMovie/README.md

-In this repository I will place my TFG application, which helps people to find interesting movies to see in a different way to traditional recommendation systems.
+In this repository I will place my TFG Software application, which helps people to find interesting movies to see in a different way to traditional recommendation systems.

 ## Contact